P3rf3ctXZer0/Fiction.Friction/README.md

 ![enter image description here](https://i.imgur.com/tHGfaoN.png)

 *Welcome to Fiction Friction a world created by you.
 This is a mod pack that will almost always be using the latest version of Forge as well as Minecraft as a base.
 I am hoping that this project will be my final title as it allows me the flexibility to make whatever I desire.
 I have gone many days thinking that I could maintain multiple projects only to get creatively burnt out.
-This is my magnum opus and I truly hope you enjoy your time here.
-I would like to make it clear in advance none of my packs are meant to be played on single player.
-If you choose to do so; I only ask you accept the consequence because performance is not optimized for it.*
+This is my magnum opus and I truly hope you enjoy your time here.*

+*I would like to say thank you to all the skilled coders that allowed this to even be possible.
+Thank you so much.
+As a reminder I do not own a single mod as I am unable to code due to mental challenges with mathmatical processing.*

 ![enter image description here](https://i.imgur.com/tHGfaoN.png)